gardner/vibe-athon/docs/index.md

   - title: What to expect timeline
     details: "Morning kickoff, build sprint, playtest breaks, and a high-energy demo hour—mapped out hour by hour."
   - title: Ship-ready resources
-    details: "Starter templates, prompt workflows, and submission checklists all tuned for single-file builds."
+    details: "Starter templates, prompt workflows, and submission checklists all tuned for static, no-backend builds."
 ---

 ![Homepage banner](/homepage-banner.webp)

 ## What is vibe-coding?

 Vibe-coding is our friendly name for building a playful, learning-focused mini-game with the help of AI tools—fast.
-You’ll wrangle a single `index.html`, use prompts as power-ups, and keep the vibes collaborative from kickoff to demos.
+You’ll prep a static export with `index.html` at the root, use prompts as power-ups, and keep the vibes collaborative from kickoff to demos.

 ## You’ll leave with…

-- A working single-file mini-game you can proudly share.
+- A working zipped mini-game you can proudly share.
 - Better instincts for prompting, testing, and iterating with AI partners.
 - Bragging rights, new teammates, and stories for the group chat.

 ## What to expect on the day

-**9:00 – Kickoff.** Welcome, vibe check, and walk-through of the single-file rules.

-**9:30 – Build sprint.** Form teams, claim a starter kit, and co-build with your LLM of choice.

-**11:30 – Playtest loop.** Swap stations, gather feedback, and tighten your core mechanic.

-**12:30 – Demo prep.** Validate your ZIP, rehearse the 2-minute story, and upload.

-**1:00 – Demos & judging.** Present, celebrate, and cheer on the crowd favourites.
+Want the hour-by-hour plan?
+Head to the [Day Schedule](/guide/schedule) for the full agenda, including breaks, QA hour, and demo call times.

 ## Essential CTAs